• Contact

 An employee will qualify for Statutory Paternity Leave and Pay (SPP) if their partner is having a baby, they are adopting a child or having a baby through a surrogacy arrangement.

 Employees can choose to take either 1 or 2 weeks consecutively.
-The leave cannot start before the birth and must be finished within 56 days of the birth – these rules are different for employees who are adopting and can be found on the HMRC website.
+The leave cannot start before the birth and must be finished within 56 days of the birth.

-• Intended parent (if they are having a baby through a surrogacy arrangement)
+• Be the father, husband or partner of the mother (or adopter), the child’s adopter or the intended parent (if they are having a baby through a surrogacy arrangement).

-• Be classed as an employee and be employed by you up to the date the child is born (or placed)
+• Be classed as an ‘employee’ and be employed up to the date the child is born (or placed)

-• Be continuously employed for at least 26 weeks up and including the Qualifying Week – the Qualifying Week is defined as the 15th week before the baby is due
+• Be continuously employed for at least 26 weeks up and including the Qualifying Week (the 15th week before the baby is due).

-Statutory Paternity Pay is currently payable at the lower of £151.97 per week or 90% of the employee’s average weekly earnings 92% of the SPP paid can be reclaimed from HMRC in the same way as Statutory Maternity Pay.
+Statutory Paternity Pay is currently payable at the lower of £151.97 per week or 90% of the employee’s average weekly earnings, and again, 92% of the SPP paid can be reclaimed from HMRC in the same way as Statutory Maternity Pay.

 The right to paternity leave/pay is not available if the eligible employee requests Shared Parental Leave instead (see below).